-At this point, you should have the new WAE installed with updated firmware and the desired WAAS software release 4.2.x or 4.3.x installed with network connectivity.
+At this point, you should have the new WAE installed with updated firmware and the desired WAAS software release (4.1.x, 4.2.x, or 4.3.x) installed with network connectivity.
 WCCP is not yet configured and this device is not yet registered with the CM.

-For information about preposition and dynamic shares, see the Release Note for Cisco Wide Area Application Services (Software Version 4.1.5x).
+For information about preposition and dynamic shares, see the Release Note for Cisco Wide Area Application Services (Software Version 4.4.1x).